The Founders’ Classical Education: Why Washington, Adams, and Jefferson Studied Ancient Rome and Greece

 • How have historians with different methods, different politics, different moral concerns made sense of this complicated legacy?

-Each month, the focus will be on at least one or two books, exploring not just their arguments but their artistry – the way great historical writing makes the past come alive, the way a well-chosen anecdote can illuminate broad themes, the way primary sources in the hands of skilled interpreters can still surprise us centuries later.
+Each month, the focus will be on multiple books, exploring not just their arguments but their artistry – the way great historical writing makes the past come alive, the way a well-chosen anecdote can illuminate broad themes, the way primary sources in the hands of skilled interpreters can still surprise us centuries later.
 I plan to include key quotes from these works, letting you hear the distinctive voices of different authors, the varied ways historians craft their narratives.

 I always want to connect past to present.
 The questions the founders grappled with – about power and liberty, unity and diversity, ideals and interests – remain our questions.
 The contradictions they failed to resolve – most devastatingly around slavery – shaped American history for centuries and resonate still.
 Understanding 1776 means understanding ourselves.